ShoalBase Contributor Guide

 spawning – adults actively engaged in reproduction

-not sure – if mixed group or unclear
+not sure – if unclear or mixed stage

-If a mix of stages is present but one stage is most heavily present, select the dominant stage and explain in notes.
+If a mix of stages is present but one stage dominates, select the dominant stage and explain in notes.
+If different stages show different social behaviour, please enter these as separate submissions.

 Observation setting